-Having a 1-year CD means that your savings will be tied up for 12 months.
-Generally, you won’t be able to access your funds during that period of time (unless you don’t mind getting hit with an early withdrawal penalty).
+Having a one-year CD means that your savings will be tied up for 12 months.
+Generally, you won’t be able to access your funds during that period of time without incurring an early withdrawal penalty.
 In exchange, you’ll earn a higher yield than you would from a standard savings account or money market account.

 Who should open a 1-year CD?

-If you’re not planning to touch your money for a year and believe the benefits of a 1-year CD are more attractive than the yield associated with a liquid savings account, then it’s a good time to consider getting a 1-year CD.
-And if you’re constantly dipping into your savings, a 1-year CD could help you save more money.
+If you’re not planning to touch your money for a year and believe the benefits of a one-year CD are more attractive than the yield associated with a liquid savings account, then a one-year CD is worth considering.

-Today’s top nationally widely available 1-year CD pays 0.7 percent APY.
+Today’s top nationally widely available one-year CD pays 0.75 percent APY.
 That’s not enough to retire on, but it’s a good vehicle to meet short-term financial obligations (like saving for a down payment on a house) that can let your money grow near the rate of inflation without having to worry about missing out on better deals that arrive after you invest.